codechikbhoka/vb-micrograd/README.md

 # Neural Network Implementation

-A Python implementation of a neural network from scratch, demonstrating the fundamentals of deep learning with a focus on backpropagation and gradient descent.
+A Python implementation of a neural network from scratch, demonstrating the fundamentals of deep learning with a focus on back-propagation and gradient descent.

 ## Overview